quent043/nft-marketplace/README.md

   * To create your NFT collection

- 	Create your art work: you can uses HashLips [ℹ️ Website] (https://hashlips.online/HashLips)
+ 	Create your art work: you can use HashLips [ℹ️ Website] (https://hashlips.online/HashLips)

   	Upload your files: ensure that one folder contains your metadata file and art.
-Each file and related metadata should be named using incrementing numbers from 1.[png] to last image. [png]
+Each file and related metadata should be named using incrementing numbers from 1.[png] to last image. [files types] (.png, .gif, .jpg, .jpeg)

 	Fill the form with the same information that you put into your metadata.
 Those informations are kept on chains
 	![image](https://user-images.githubusercontent.com/68705151/183306391-34165878-1886-477e-8d77-ab14753d4e9e.png)